GzimAsani/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 # The Tic-Tac-Toe
->The purpose of this project was to demonstrate our learned skills on writing test cases for our Ruby programming.
-Here we created test cases for our existig Tic-Tac-Toe game for the player and game class.
-All the possible scenarios were tested which all passed the test.
+>The purpose of this project was to demonstrate our learned skills on writing creating and writing test cases for Ruby programming.
+Here I created a a well known Tic-Tac-Toe game

 <img src="screenshot/screen.png">